kappapiana/anonymize/README.md

 # ODF and DOCX anonymizer

 This script `anonymize.sh` does one thing and hopefully it does it well.
-It allows changing the metadata to comment and track changes and hopefully also other metadata to a document. **Note**, the other scripts are mostly rubbish or half-baked.
-Don't bother, I know.
+It allows changing the metadata to comment and track changes and hopefully also other metadata to a document.

 ## Rationale